 “Not only does this approach meet the challenges presented by COVID-19, it opened the door to shorter comedies that will provide a much-needed laugh and escape,” said Joshua von Kampen, Theatre Director.

 The plays are set for October 23 and 24 at 7:00 p.m. and October 25 at 2:00 p.m. in Franey Hall.
-Because of audience size limitations, attendees will have to register online ahead of time.
-That link will be available soon.
+Because of audience size limitations, attendees will have to register online ahead of time here.
 Costs for tickets are $10 for adult, $7 for students and $5 for Mercy students.
-The school is seeking permission from rights-holders to see if the performances can also be videotaped and will let people know if that is an option.